10 Budget Saving Wedding Tips

 Fake it!
 Do a fake cake for photos and buy a cheap, non decorated one for eating.
 Give the kitchen staff the edible one, and no one will ever know.

-I am doing a 3 tier cake and the 2 top layers will be fake.
-That way, we still get to cut it and everyone will think it is all real.
-I was thinking of making it myself with foam and a simple fondant decoration, but a friend has offered to make it for me and is only charging me $200, so I figured I’d save myself the effort for that price!
+I did a 3 tier cake and the 2 top layers were fake.
+That way, we still got to cut it and everyone thought it is all real and it looked great in photos.
+I was thinking of making it myself with foam and a simple fondant decoration, but a friend offered to make it for me and only charged me $200, so I figured I’d save myself the effort for that price!

 Tip #8; Music